NLP Text Analytics

 Preprocessing decisions

-Each review gets stored two ways. cleaned_text preserves capitalization and punctuation because VADER uses those as signals — ALL CAPS amplifies sentiment, exclamation marks boost intensity. tokens is the aggressive version: lowercased, lemmatized, stopwords removed, built for BERTopic.
+Each review is stored in two forms. cleaned_text preserves capitalization and punctuation because VADER uses those as signals.
+Capital letters amplify sentiment, and exclamation marks increase intensity. tokens is the more aggressive representation: lowercased, lemmatized, and stripped of stop words for BERTopic.

 One preprocessing pipeline, two outputs.
 VADER gets the text it needs and BERTopic gets the tokens it needs.
 The schema enforces this split so there's no ambiguity about which representation feeds which model.